-These include: diarrhoea, feeling sick, vomiting, and headaches.
+These include diarrhoea, feeling sick (nauseated), vomiting (being sick), and headaches.
 It is worth keeping on with treatment if these side-effects are mild at first as they may wear off after a week or so.

 A possible sedating effect

-SSRIs can cause a sedating effect (drowsiness) in some people.
-This side-effect is not common, and is not as much a problem as with some other types of antidepressants.
-However, you must be aware of the possibility, especially if you are a driver as it may impair your ability to drive safely.
+SSRIs can cause drowsiness (a sedating effect) in some people.
+This side-effect is not common, and is not as much of a problem as with some other types of antidepressants.
+However, you must be aware of the possibility, especially if you are a driver, as it may impair your ability to drive safely.
 Any sedative effect is likely to be greatest in the first month of starting treatment, or on increasing the dose.
 The Driver and Vehicle Licensing Agency (DVLA) advises that you should not drive during this time if you feel that you are drowsy or sedated at all.

 Bleeding into the gut

-SSRIs are associated with a small increased risk of bleeding into the gut.
+Some research has suggested that SSRIs may be associated with a small increased risk of bleeding into the gut, but the evidence is inconclusive.
 This is especially in older people and in people taking other medicines that have the potential to damage the lining of the gut or interfere with clotting.
-Therefore, ideally, SSRIs should be avoided if you take aspirin, warfarin or non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, etc. If no suitable alternative to an SSRI can be found and you have an increased risk of bleeding then your doctor may advise that you take in addition another medicine to protect the lining of the gut.
+Therefore, ideally, SSRIs should be avoided if you take aspirin, warfarin, novel anticoagulants (such as dabigatran, apixaban and rivoraxaban) or non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
+If no suitable alternative to an SSRI can be found and you have an increased risk of bleeding, your doctor may advise that you take an additional medicine.
+This will help to protect the lining of the gut.